 Prior to 2017, the primary source of our royalty revenues was derived from sales of PegIntron, which is marketed by Merck & Co., Inc. ("Merck").
 We currently have no clinical operations and limited corporate operations.
 We have no intention of resuming any clinical development activities or acquiring new sources of royalty revenues.
-There were no royalty revenues from sales of PegIntron in each of the quarters ended March 31, 2019 and 2018.
-In the first quarter of 2019, our net royalties from PegIntron were negative \$51,000, due to returns and rebates exceeding the amount of royalties earned.
+In the three months ended March 31, 2020, we earned approximately \$2,000 in net royalties from sales of PegIntron.

-At December 31, 2018, we had a liability to Merck of approximately \$439,000, due primarily to product returns and rebates.
-In March 2019, Merck notified us of an additional recoupment of approximately \$51,000.
-Accordingly, at March 31, 2019, we increased our liability to Merck to \$490,000, as discussed in Note 12 to our Condensed Consolidated Financial Statements.
+At December 31, 2019, we had a liability to Merck of approximately \$324,000, due primarily to product returns and rebates.
+In the quarter ended March 31, 2020, we earned approximately \$2,000 in net PegIntron royalties.
+Accordingly, at March 31, 2020, we decreased our liability to Merck to approximately \$322,000, as discussed in Note 12 to the Condensed Consolidated Financial Statements.